Privacy Policy

 Age (Not birthdate) Required by User (or their Teacher) on account creation or first sign in before using the site.
 This data is used to understand the developmental stage of Students in order to offer an age-appropriate experience for each Student.
 We also use this field to ensure we don’t allow Students under age 13 to access age-restricted features (such as sharing their coding projects on social media).
 We store ages (e.g., 16), as opposed to birth dates (e.g., Feb 13, 2001).

-One-way hash of student email address (NOT the actual email address, which is collected in the web browser but never transmitted to Code.org and thus never stored by us) Email address is required (but not stored) on account creation if a Student creates an account, a Teacher creates the account via a third-party rostering provider, or the Student later adds a personal login to a Teacher-created account.
+One-way hash of student email address Email address is required (but not stored) on account creation if a Student creates an account or if a Teacher creates the student account via a third-party authentication service or Learning Management Services (LMS) provider, or the Student later adds a personal login to a Teacher-created account.

 Email address is not required if an account is created by a Teacher using a picture or secret word login for the section, though it can be optionally added by the Student later.